tfmf/scyllorm/README.md

-# scyllorm
+# Scyllorm
-ScylloTS is an experimental TypeScript ORM for ScyllaDB, offering early-stage tools for seamless database interactions in Node.js.
+Scyllorm is an experimental TypeScript ORM for ScyllaDB, offering early-stage tools for seamless database interactions in Node.js.

+# Prerequisites
+-
+-